No. BYU-Idaho uses an online ordering system for students ordering transcripts. Order here

 Yes.
 Please check the login issues page for information on creating or recovering your username/password.

 You may be entering your data incorrectly.
 If everything is correct, there could be a data error in BYU-Idaho's database.
 Please call 208-496-1000 to verify that your data is correct.

 It depends if it is past due or not.
 If past due, all financial obligations must be cleared before an official transcript can be requested.
 Access to an unofficial transcript will also be blocked until financial obligations are paid.
-For further assistance call the BYU-I Accounting Office at 208-496-1900 during business hours (8am to 5pm, Monday - Friday).
+For further assistance call the BYU-Idaho at 208-496-1411 during business hours (8am to 5pm, Monday - Friday).

 In order to access your unofficial transcript and learn about the differences between Official and Unofficial Transcripts view the Official and Unofficial webpage.
 Note: You will not have access to your unofficial transcript if you have money owing to the university.

 Yes, after you order your transcript online and choose "Hold for Pickup," someone else may pick up your official transcript as long as you give written and signed authorization to do so.
 The authorization must have the name of the person you have authorized to pick up your transcript as well as your signature and date.
 Whomever you authorize must show ID before the transcript will be released.

 No, individual courses from transfer institutions do not appear on the BYU-Idaho Official Transcript.
 However, the name of the institution(s) and the total amount of credits accepted by BYU-Idaho from your transfer institution are listed on the BYU-Idaho transcript.
 The Unofficial Transcript does display individual transfer courses.
 View the Official or Unofficial webpage.

 Yes, when ordering, you may request one of the following options:

 Hold until grades are posted - Your transcript will be sent after all grades for the current term are posted to your BYU-Idaho transcript.
 Click here to see academic deadlines.
 First block classes are not posted until the end of the semester.